-- Abt-Buy2 (denoted by AB): The AB dataset contains 1081 product entities from Abt.com and 1092 product entities from Buy.com.
-The experiments match the Abt entries with the Buy entries.
-After blocking, the AB workload has 313040 pairs and 1085 among them are match pairs. - Songs3 (denoted by SG): The SG dataset contains 1000000 song entities, some of which refer to the same songs.
+- Abt-Buy (denoted by AB): The AB dataset contains 1081 product entities from Abt.com and 1092 product entities from Buy.com.
+The experiments match the Abt entries with the Buy entries. - Songs (denoted by SG): The SG dataset contains 1000000 song entities, some of which refer to the same songs.
 The experiments match the song entries in the same table.
-After blocking, the SG workload contains 289893 pairs and 13756 among them are match pairs.

 Our empirical study uses pair similarity as the machine metric.
-It computes pair similarity by aggregating attribute similarities with weights [14, 15].
+It computes pair similarity by aggregating attribute similarities with weights [14], [15].
 Specifically, on the DS dataset, Jaccard similarity of the attributes title and authors, and Jaro-Winkler distance of the attribute venue are used; on the AB dataset, Jaccard similarity of the attributes product name and product description are used; on the SG dataset, Jaccard similarity of the attributes song title, release information and artist name, Jaro-Winkler distance of the attributes song title and release information, and number similarity of the attributes duration, artist familiarity, artist hotness and year are used.
 The weight of each attribute is determined by the number of its distinct values.
-As in [12, 15], we use the blocking technique to filter the instance pairs unlikely to match.
+As in [12], [14], [15], we use the blocking technique to filter the instance pairs unlikely to match.
 Specifically, the DS workload contains the instance pairs whose aggregated similarity values are no less than 0.2.
 Similarly, the aggregated similarity value thresholds for the AB and SG workloads are set to 0.05 and 0.2.
 After blocking, the DS workload has 100077 pairs, 5267 among them are equivalent pairs; the AB workload has 313040 pairs, 1085 among them are equivalent pairs; the SG workload has 289893 pairs and 13756 among them are equivalent pairs.

-Figure 4: the Equivalence Proportions of Unit Subsets with regard to Pair Similarity.
+Fig. 4. the Equivalence Proportions of Unit Subsets with regard to Pair Similarity.